2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in the Middle Atlantic Region

 Full Finance & Financial Management at Baruch College Report

 Out of the 128 schools in the Middle Atlantic Region that were part of this year’s ranking, University of Maryland - College Park landed the # 2 spot on the list.
-Located in the large suburb of College Park, UMCP is a public school with a fairly large student population.
+Located in the suburb of College Park, UMCP is a public college with a very large student population.

 About 30% of the students majoring in finance at the school are women while 70% are male.